antiguatechlabs/antigua-tech-labs/memory-bank/progress.md

 ### Milestone 3: Optimization and Launch

 - Perform performance optimization
-- Complete SEO implementation
+- Complete SEO implementation for all languages
-- Set up analytics and tracking
+- Set up analytics and tracking with language segmentation
-- Launch production version
+- Launch production version with full language support